k4scripts/k4obfuscator-doc/docs/intro.md

 ## Getting Started

-Get started by **requesting an obfuscation key to K4Obfuscator bot**.
+Get started by **requesting an obfuscation key from the K4Obfuscator bot**.

 ### What you'll need